Thursday, May 14, 2020

 However, my opponent said that during the game he wondered if he should have put his pieces of cover a square further forward, the idea being that, with his aggressive style of play, he could have rushed his men to the centre of the battlefield knowing they would then be behind cover.

-I am not sure about this, as cover in my half of the battlefield would have been be likely to be at least as useful to my men.
+I am not sure about this, as cover in my half of the battlefield would have been likely to be at least as useful to my men.

 Considerations of cover aside, the turning point was surely when I lost my captain and so was reduced to having a single command card.